Mercury Auto Insurance Review

 According to the J.D.
-Power 2018 Shopping Study, Mercury Auto lands at the bottom of the list, which means that companies like Allstate and MetLife rank a bit higher in categories such as pricing, policy offerings, and the availability of local agents.
-Mercury Auto had no study result posted under Call Center Representative or Insurer Website field, and that leaves them averaging 2 power circles (out of a possible 5) in the posted categories.
+Power 2020 Shopping Study, Mercury Auto lands near the bottom of the list, which means that companies like Allstate and Geico rank a bit higher in categories such as pricing, policy offerings, and the availability of local agents.

 The J.D.
 Power 2020 U.S. Auto Insurance Study for California gave Mercury Auto “About Average” rankings in the price, policy offerings, and interaction categories, which show that Mercury Auto insurance ratings are good in the state where it does most of its business.
 The Mercury Auto insurance reviews in Florida also reveal the company as a pretty average insurer, especially in the price, interaction, and claims categories.

 When it comes to complaints against the company, however, Mercury Auto excels.
-The 2017 California Consumer Complaint Study ranked Mercury Auto at number 13 out of 50, with a justified complaint ratio hovering around 2.7.
-The company outranked many larger companies, including State Farm, GEICO, and USAA.
+The 2019 California Consumer Complaint Study ranked Mercury Auto at number 5 out of 50, with a justified complaint ratio hovering around 1.5.
+The company outranked many larger companies, including Progressive, State Farm, and USAA.

 When you look at this study, which focuses on the U.S.’ s most populated state, it’s evident that Mercury Auto is doing a much better job at pleasing its local customers.

 The price of an auto insurance policy depends on a multitude of variables, including the year, make and model of your vehicle, where you live, your age, and your gender.